 Steve Sammartino is an expert on the digital revolution and disruptive technologies.
 His latest book "The Great Fragmentation" was launched at the end of July 2014 but by the end of August 2014 was already translated into three different languages.
-The book is a "Strategy play book for the technology revolution".
+The book is a 'strategy play book for the technology revolution'.
 Steve was also on the front page of almost every leading newspaper around the world after building a Lego Car from 500,000 pieces.
-It runs on air!!
+It runs on air!

 - Steve Sammartino is a marketing and technology expert.
 A modern day renaissance man who has worked in marketing for the world’s largest companies, founded and sold his own start-ups, is a business journalist, and thought leader in the start-up & technology arena.

-- He's an highly an energetic and motivated entrepreneur who knows how to mix business with technology.
+- He's a highly energetic and motivated entrepreneur who knows how to mix business with technology.
 He understand big and micro business because he's done it all.
 He'll make sense of new the emerging technology and show you how to use it in your business.
 He presents in such a fun and unusual manner you won’t even realise how much you’re learning.

 - Steve Sammartino has the breadth of skills needed to show you how to thrive in our rapidly changing business environment.

-- He’s a marketing lecturer at Melbourne University.
+- Marketing lecturer at Melbourne University.

-- His blog has over 30,000 readers per month
+- His blog has over 30,000 readers per month.

 Steve Sammartino is a business person (Marketing) and thought leader on the subject of technology and business.